MuhammadYusron1/simple-react-projects/README.md

-# Student List App
+# Simple React Projects

-This is the student list application that perform CRUD operations using MERN stack.
+This is the collection of React projects.

 ## Usage

-Rename the .envexample to .env and add your MONGO_URI
+Just install and run

 ### Install dependencies